uw-info442c-au20/IsWaterWet/README.md

 do fish need to take showers?

 Goats def need showers
+change our project to goats!

 <<<<<<< HEAD
-Hi change our project to goats!
 =======
 Use local storage to keep track of fish and events client based instead of user based Screen showing two different users (very active, and more casual)